Visal-Seang/Visal-Seang/README.md

 - 👀 I’m passionate about **Software Engineering** and building impactful solutions.
 - 🌱 Currently learning **AI/ML with Python** to expand my knowledge and skills.
 - 💼 Proficient in web development with experience in **Next.js**, **Laravel**, **React JS**, **CI/CD** and more.
-- 🤝 I’m looking to collaborate on exciting projects and contribute to open-source initiatives.
 - 💡 Always eager to explore new technologies and challenge myself with innovative ideas.

   Feel free to reach out if you'd like to connect or collaborate on something amazing!